VishalRashmika/Iczelions-Assembly-Tutorials/content/lessons/the-basics/index.md

 Under Win16, there are two types of calling convention, <mark style="color:yellow;">C</mark> and <mark style="color:yellow;">PASCAL</mark>

-`C calling convention` passes parameters from right to left, that is , the rightmost parameter is pushed first.
+<mark style="color:yellow;">C calling convention</mark> passes parameters from right to left, that is , the rightmost parameter is pushed first.
 The caller is responsible for balancing the stack frame after the call.
 For example, in order to call a function named foo(int first\_param, int second\_param, int third\_param) in C calling convention the asm codes will look like this:

 ```